-Dr Keon West is a social psychologist, senior lecturer at Goldsmiths, University of London, and the director of Equalab – a group committed to conducting and disseminating research on prejudice and prejudice reduction.
+Dr Keon West is a Reader in Social Psychology at Goldsmiths, University of London, and the director of Equalab – a group committed to conducting and disseminating research on prejudice and prejudice reduction.
 After earning his doctorate in experimental psychology from Oxford University in 2010, he worked for a number of other universities before coming to Goldsmiths in 2013.
 His research covers many diverse areas of intergroup relations and communication.
 In recent years, his publications have focused on gender roles, sexism, anti-LGBT prejudice, and specific prejudice-reducing interventions.
 He is the recent recipient of the Michele Alexander Award for Scholarship and Service (2015), the SPSSI Award for Outstanding Teaching and Mentoring (2017), and a European Research Council Starting Grant (value: €746,000.000).

 Email: keon.west (@gold.ac.uk)

 Martha Lucia is a Post-doctoral Research Fellow at Goldsmiths, University of London.
 She holds a PhD in Psychology from St Andrews University, an MSc in Evolutionary Anthropology from Durham University and a BSc in Biology from Universidad de Los Andes.
 Martha’s PhD mainly focused on understanding what social factors influence facial perceptions.
 More specifically, her PhD examined the effects of different types of violence (public and domestic) on formidability preferences for potential partners and/or allies.
 Her research interests cover a wide range of topics, including social and evolutionary explanations of human behaviour, as well as ways to reduce prejudice against social minorities.